Cpptz/jgrapht/REPORT.md

 ```
 ### [buildGraph](./jgrapht-core/src/main/java/org/jgrapht/graph/builder/GraphTypeBuilder.java)
 The function uses nesting if-else statements that could be refactored.
 The function uses the same if-else statements
 for the graph being directed and undirected.
-We can remove half of the if clauses by checking weighted() in a help
+We can branch by extraction by removing half of the if clauses by checking
-function.
+weighted() in a help function.

 ## Effort spent